 This makes for a relaxed meal where everyone adds as many things as they want to their own pitta bread.
 For the lettuce, choose watercress and/or rocket leaves – both are properly peppery but the most nutritious one is the watercress, a nutritional goldmine (see Nutritional Information).

-The cheap and cheerful iceberg lettuce, found in so many ready-made salads, contain about 99%water and near 0% nutrients.
+At the opposite end is iceberg lettuce, found in so many ready-made salads, which contain about 99%water and near 0% nutrients.
 It is the darker green lettuce leaves which are the most nutritious.

 For 4 people:

 1 tablespoon olive or rapeseed oil

 500g, 1lb 2oz, 2¼ cups, lean lamb mince